BSMamba: Brightness and Semantic Modeling for Long-Range Interaction in Low-Light Image Enhancement: Method

 \subsection{Overview}

 The proposed BSMamba framework is designed to address the challenges of LLIE by simultaneously modeling brightness and semantic consistency.
 As illustrated in Fig.~\ref{fig:BSMamba}, the input low-light image is first processed through an initial convolutional layer to extract features.
 These feature maps are then refined by a series of BSMamba blocks, where the Brightness Mamba and Semantic Mamba modules enhance the interactions between causally related tokens based on brightness and semantic hierarchies.
 The refined feature maps are subsequently passed through a Detail Enhancement Network (DE-Net) to reconstruct spatial details, producing the final enhanced image.
-Below, we provide a detailed description of each component.